British Airways Long Haul Aircraft Fleet Guide

 All aircraft should be delivered by the end of 2033.
 This will make the Boeing 787-10 the single largest aircraft type at the airline, with 50 aircraft.
 BA has options for at least 10 further 787-10 aircraft.

-The aircraft is configured in four classes with 8 seats in First Class, 48 seats in Club World, 35 seats in World Traveller Plus and 156 seats in World Traveller.
+The aircraft is currently configured in four classes with 8 seats in First Class, 48 Club Suite seats in business class, 35 seats in World Traveller Plus and 156 seats in World Traveller.
 The First Class seat is the same as on Boeing 787-9 aircraft.
-The Club World cabin features the Club Suite.

 © Copyright London Air Travel 2021.